 Women are generally expected to dress more modestly, not engage in drinking or smoking in public, and avoid physical contact with men.
-Although this code of behavior is now more relaxed in big cities such as Rabat, Marrakesh and Fez, it is important to follow it in rural Morocco.
+Although this code of behavior is now more relaxed in big cities such as Casablanca, Marrakesh, and Rabat, it is important to follow it in rural Morocco.
 Pay attention to the Moroccan women around you to gain helpful clues as to what is acceptable.
 Visiting women are not expected to dress as Moroccans do, but a little bit of respect can go a long way.

 We hope these basic culture and etiquette tips will help you have an enjoyable time in Morocco without worry!

 About the Author